adaptui/react-native-tailwind/docs/button.md

 # Button

-Adapt UI provides five themes for `Button` with four styles and six interaction states.
+Adapt UI provides five themes for `Button` with four variant.
 Use this component to receive a specific request from the user.

 #### Simple Usage